DeepanshuSarawagi/AWS/8-AWS-DataSync/Overview.md

 - AWS DataSync is an Amazon service which can be used to transfer data from on-premises / other cloud to AWS storage services such as S3 or EFS.
 Agent is needed.

-- Move data from one AWS to other AWS service (S3, EFS< FSx).
+- Move data from one AWS to other AWS service (S3, EFS, FSx (Lustre, OpenZFS, NetApp ONTAP)).
 No agent is needed.
   - Not a continuous replication.
 It is a scheduled task.

 - It is natively integrated with Amazon S3, Amazon EFS, Amazon FSx, Amazon CloudWatch, and AWS CloudTrail